todd-gavin/DSCI550-PixstoryMediaExtractionAndAnalysis/README.md

 1. You need to make sure you have tika and get the docker image running with this command:
 IMAGE=tgowda/rtg-model:500toEng-v1
 docker run --rm -i -p 6060:6060 $IMAGE
 2. You’ll also need to pip install tika and emoji.
-I accidentally installed / imported requests too but didn’t end up using it
 3. Please make sure you have Java1.8 or higher intsalled on the environment you are using to run the notebook